Kanye West comments on fallout from his antisemitic remarks - KVIA

 “When the idea of Black Lives Matter came out, it made us come together as a people,” he said.
 “So, I said that, and I questioned the death of George Floyd, it hurt my people.
 It hurt the Black people.
 So, I want to apologize to hurting them [sic] because right now God has shown me by what Adidas is doing, and by what the media is doing, I know how it feels to have a knee on my neck now.
 So I thank you, God for humbling me and letting me know how it really felt.
 Because how could the richest Black man ever be humbled other than to be made to not be a billionaire in front of everyone off of a comment.”

-West went on discuss his “exhaustion” caused by the reaction to him wearing a MAGA hat that was “misdiagnosed” as a mental health disorder and his refusal to a take medication that he said would make him “one pill” away from Michael Jackson or Prince.
+West also discussed his “exhaustion” caused by the reaction to him wearing a MAGA hat that was “misdiagnosed” as a mental health disorder and his refusal to a take medication that he said would make him “one pill” away from Michael Jackson or Prince.

 “At a time like this, if I was on medication right now, then one pill could have been swapped out, and it would have been Michael Jackson or Prince all over again,” West said.